simontran9/notes/adt_and_algo/adt/queue.md

 ### Deletion

-1. If the queue is not empty, retrieve the data from the head node.
-2. Update the head pointer to the next node.
+1. Update the head pointer to the next node.
-3. Unlink the old head node from the linked structure.
+2. Unlink the old head node from the linked structure.
-4. If the queue becomes empty, set the tail pointer to `null`.
+3. If the queue becomes empty, set the tail pointer to nil.